 Once again, Universal Orlando had its share of problems.
 Although Islands of Adventure was “the most technologically advanced theme park in the world” at the time of its opening, and the park is still in competition for that title today, advertising and marketing issues kept the public from understanding what the new park was.
 Many thought that it was simply a new expansion to the existing park.
 Others believed that it was simply a collection of thrill rides.
 The new resort name, Universal Studios Escape, also confused many guests.
 Consequently, growth in the first two years was slower than anticipated.

-The Little Theme Park That Could pulled it out once again, however.
-The resort name was changed to Universal Orlando and Islands of Adventure marketing was changed to reflect the park’s status as a separate gated theme park.
-Following the events of September 11, 2001 tourism in general took a strong downturn, and all parks in Orlando showed a decrease in attendance.
-All except Universal, that is, whose exciting rides, shows and attractions actually helped the parks to pull off an increase in attendance during that same period.
+The “Little Theme Park That Could” pulled it out once again, however.
+The resort name was changed to Universal Orlando and Islands of Adventure marketing was changed to reflect the park’s status as a separate theme park.
+Following the events of September 11, 2001 tourism, in general, took a strong downturn, and all parks in Orlando showed a decrease in attendance.
+All except Universal, that is, whose exciting rides, shows and attractions helped the parks to pull off an increase in attendance during that same period.

 It is unclear exactly what the future holds for the Universal Orlando Resort.
 Attendance continues to be strong, and Universal continues its tradition of constant updates and ride replacements.
 In 2008, the closed down Back to the Future was succeeded by the new The Simpsons Ride, a new simulator ride based on the immensely popular Simpsons TV show.